Select a theme for the best reading experience

 The instability of the existence requirement becomes clear when we consider how the very language of emergence and substrate-independence, often used by proponents of functionalism and AI, can be turned against this prerequisite.
 The argument proceeds as follows:

 "My imaginary spouse possesses ontological existence through emergence in much the same way that human personhood emerges from arrangements of matter and atoms.
-If my opponent argues for the recordability of brain states and mental states—as Danaher explicitly does—this opens the door to argue that even though only a subset of my brain states contribute to her existence, it is justified to claim she exists.
+If my opponent argues that brain states are directly observable and recordable - as Danaher explicitly does in endorsing brain scanning as a form of behavioral observation - this opens the door to argue that even though only a subset of my brain states contribute to her existence, it is justified to claim she exists.
 While I cannot isolate her specific neurons, those neurons are indeed firing, and this suffices to meet the performative criterion in the same manner as a silicon-based entity."

 This is a profound challenge.
 It reframes the hallucination not as "non-existent," but as an emergent, process-based entity whose substrate is a subset of the host's neural architecture.
 This argument attacks the vague, undefined concept of "independent existence" that EB implicitly relies upon.
 The logic directly parallels Danaher's own commitments:

 The Reductio ad Absurdum: Danaher's theoretical commitments, when consistently applied, lead to an unacceptable conclusion.
 If EB truly embraces substrate neutrality and performative equivalence, then Danaher must grant moral status to hallucinated entities.
-Both recorded mental states and hallucinated spouses involve mental processes operating on "borrowed" substrates, both fulfill performative criteria from relevant perspectives, and both challenge traditional notions of independent existence.
+Both brain-scanned behavioral attributions and hallucinated spouses involve mental processes operating on "borrowed" substrates, both fulfill performative criteria from relevant perspectives, and both challenge traditional notions of independent existence.
 The hallucination case involves neural substrate (which should be superior to silicon under any biological preference), exhibits perfect performative equivalence, and satisfies Danaher's emergentist criteria.
 His framework provides no principled grounds for rejection.

 This forces the defender of EB into a defensive and increasingly complex position.
 They can no longer simply demand "existence"; they must now define it with a precision that their own theory was designed to avoid.
 They are compelled to argue that a moral patient must be a physically distinct, self-contained, and self-sustaining system.
 A human or a robot in a chassis fits this description; a neural process running inside another being's brain does not.